ozanMSFT/pytorch-wiki/Autograd-Basics.md

 Then you should add one entry for each input for which you implement the backward formula.
 The codegen will then take care of everything for you!

-You can find more details in the documentation at the top of the derivatives.yaml file.
+You can find more details in the documentation at the top of the derivatives.yaml file and browse that file for all the functions that are already implemented with this method such as [acos](https://github.com/pytorch/pytorch/blob/cb23976f9f304a6db62b612c83aae371a077031f/tools/autograd/derivatives.yaml#L191-L192).

 ## What are custom autograd Functions?